iamkirankumaryadav/Library/AI/AI.md

 - Computers Learn without being Explicitly Programmed.
 - Find Patterns and Relationship between Features and Labels.
 - Improve Automatically through Experience.
+- A Set of Algorithms that Allows Computers to Learn from Data without being Explicitly Programmed.

 # DL | Deep Learning
 - Perform ML Inspired by Human Brain Networks of Neurons.